josephoforkansi/datamart/README.md

 ### Neigborhood Evaluation Research Diagnostic report

-This report assumes group participation, and only requires `1` copy.
+This report assumes team participation, and only requires `1` copy.
 Neighborhood members should collaborate on this report, as it requests many different viewpoints in order to successfully represent your neighborhood.

 ### Individual reflection